 • The Board’s Health, Safety, Environment and Community (HSEC) Committee assists the Board in its oversight of health, safety, environment and community matters arising from our activities as they may affect employees, contractors, and the local communities in which we operate.

-• The Zero Harm Council, chaired by our Managing Director & CEO and consisting of members of the Executive Team is accountable for reviewing health, safety and environmental performance.
-Since 2013, an Environment Zero Harm sub-committee was also established and charged with identifying environmental issues, risks and opportunities and developing associated action plans.
+• The Zero Harm Council, chaired by our Managing Director & CEO and consisting of members of the Executive Team, is accountable for reviewing health, safety and environmental performance, developing strategy and targets, reviewing progress against targets and prioritising activities on a Group-wide basis.

 • The Zero Harm Council is supported by Zero Harm Councils within each business unit, down to site level.
 These Councils are chaired by the business unit head to provide leadership on health, safety and environment.
 Business Unit Councils meet monthly and report to the Executive Team.
 Within each of our business units, operations staff and project teams are responsible for preparing and executing plans to support environmental targets and strategies.